terra-campaigns/terraSystem/srd.md

 ## Archetypes

 You are defined by an **Archetype**, which encapsulates your background, concept and role within the narrative.
 Each **Archetype** should offer an immediate grasp your identity and behaviours.
 It is expected you will evolve beyond these initial **Archetypes** towards unique narratives.
-The list below is based on [the 12 Jungian Archetypes](https://conorneill.com/2018/04/21/understanding-personality-the-12-jungian-archetypes/).

 - **Hero**: Embodies courage and strength, often the protagonist fighting against the odds.
 - **Mentor**: Provides guidance and wisdom, helping the hero on their journey.